mkudija/mkudija.github.io/reading/notes/2020-11-17-History of the Catholic Church.md

 - the intellectual revival of the eleventh and twelfth centuries required a new institution in which original thinking could take place.
 Thus the university was born.
 (Location 3708)
 - (The Sentences of Peter Lombard [d.
 1169] was one of the most influential books of the Middle Ages, (Location 3728)
 - Based on Lombard, he wrote a book called Yes and No, in which he pointed out what he considered to be unresolved contradictions among the opinions of previous thinkers.
 (Location 3755)
-- Muslim thinkers, who in 1100 had been far in advance of Christians in the study of the physical sciences, increasingly abandoned speculation completely, in order to protect the integrity of their religion.6 (Location 3761)
+- Muslim thinkers, who in 1100 had been far in advance of Christians in the study of the physical sciences, increasingly abandoned speculation completely, in order to protect the integrity of their religion.
+(Location 3761, pg 181)
+  - It was to this divergence that Pope Benedict XVI referred in his controversial remarks about Islam at Regensburg, Germany, in 2007.

 - the Scholastics, beginning in the late twelfth century, began revising Aristotle’s thought to bring it into harmony with divine revelation.
 (Location )3771
 - God intended all men to be saved, assumed Aquinas, therefore truth must be knowable through reason.
 Human nature was damaged by sin, so that men see, in St. Paul’s words, only “through a glass, darkly” (Location 3811)
 - Along with Augustine, Aquinas was the most influential thinker in the history of the Catholic Church, the importance of whose achievement can hardly be exaggerated.
 (Location 3841)